If you own a dog in Nillumbik, you will need to meet a number of state and local government requirements. These requirements help:

 Visit Animal Welfare Victoria to get a list of approved obedience training organisations.

-In Nillumbik, there are two designated off-leash dog parks, one in Diamond Creek and the other in Hurstbridge.
+There are a number of designated off-leash dog parks in Nillumbik with fenced areas and other amenities.
 There are also many off-leash areas within other parks and reserves.

 Find out more about where dogs are and aren't allowed, and advice about controlling your dog off leash.

 Where to walk your dog

 If you want to have more than two dogs (three months of age or older) at your property you will need to apply to Council for a permit.

 Apply for a permit to keep more than two dogs